A wonderfully refreshing Iceberg Wedge Salad topped with Blue Cheese Dressing that can be enjoyed any time of the year.

-You can serve this wedge as a side salad with any meal, like Penne Alla Vodka, Chicken piccata, or Jalapeno Burgers.
+You can serve this wedge as a side salad with any meal, like Penne Alla Vodka, Chicken Piccata, or Jalapeno Burgers.

 Served on a chilled plate, with the blue cheese dressing draped over it while adding bacon and tomatoes, it makes this salad stand out from all others.

-How to cut a wedge
+How to cut a wedge salad

 - To make wedges grab the whole head, remove any limp leaves you may see, and place the stem facing you on a clean and flat surface.
 This will prevent from having uneven slices.